Table of Contents

-Besides turmeric, there are several other spice and herbal supplements for joint pain.
+Besides turmeric, there are several other spices and herbal supplements for joint pain.

 - Joint pain is inflammation, aching, or stiffness where two parts of the skeletal system join together.

-- There are many anti-inflammatory supplements for joint pain and stiffness with real, quality evidence.
+- There are several joint supplements for joint pain and stiffness backed by quality scientific evidence.

 - Collagen (with hyaluronic acid or vitamin C)